Here are my five steps to a meaningful wardrobe.

 Find your style and what suits you

 Finding out what cloth suit you and your lifestyle best and make you feel good is perhaps the most important step to a more meaningful wardrobe.
 It takes some time deciding what you like, in my early 20s I really started thinking about how I want to look and what pieces are the most flattering for my everyday life.
 For that, you can seek inspiration from almost everything (the internet, magazines, friends, your family etc).
-It also is important that you not just find out what you like, but also what suits you best (colours, cut, material and more).
+It also is important that you not just find out what you like, but also what suits you best (colors, cut, material and more).
 If you’re not sure how to find out what suits you best, there are many helpful tips online.
 You could also talk to a style adviser (many cloth shops already provide these service).

 Have a clearout